 - Cochlear implant evaluation – Cochlear implants may be a treatment option for a child if the child’s hearing loss is severe enough that the child cannot receive sufficient benefit from a traditional hearing aid.
 A comprehensive evaluation assessing hearing as well as the child’s auditory development and benefit from hearing aids is completed to determine if the child is a good audiologic candidate for a cochlear implant.
 Appointments are coordinated with ENT, speech language pathology, and other developmental specialists as needed.
 These providers, along with the child and family, function as a team to determine cochlear implant candidacy and appropriate goals for the child.
 Cochlear implant evaluations are performed for children ages infant to 18 years.

 - Comprehensive fitting and dispensing of hearing aids, bone conduction hearing aids, FM/DM systems, and accessories

 - Electroacoustic analysis of hearing aids, both real ear and test box

 - Custom ear molds, swim molds, and hearing protection

-- Consultation on audiology services for infants and toddlers to clinics throughout Minnesota and the 5-state region
+- Consultation on audiology services for infants and toddlers to clinics throughout Minnesota and the five state region

 Coordination of care

-In addition, Children’s audiologists perform exams through our interdisciplinary clinics, such as developmental pediatrics, velocardiofacial (VCF) clinic and cleft and craniofacial clinics.
-Children’s audiologists collaborate closely with speech language pathology, physical therapy, occupational therapy, genetics, and other specialty services at Children’s.
+In addition, Children’s Minnesota audiologists perform exams through our interdisciplinary clinics, such as developmental pediatrics, velocardiofacial (VCF) clinic and cleft and craniofacial clinics.
+We collaborate closely with speech language pathology, physical therapy, occupational therapy, genetics, and other specialty services at our hospitals.